Multimedia Journalism

 Popular Posts

-The same line of thinking goes into video production work.
-Nothing good comes out of impatiently hitting the red record button.
 The intentional act of setting up a shot, whether it’s video or still photography, requires most of my time in the field.
-It’s when I am at my best, judging the ambient light, structuring the composition so that the subject falls where I want it on viewfinder, away from unwanted distractions shadows, etc. Either hand-held or on a tripod the process is the same.
-Visualization of the scene supersedes everything.
+But even though my work is journalistic, not pictorial, I am at my best when I’m judging the ambient light, structuring the composition so that the subject falls where I want it on viewfinder, away from unwanted distractions shadows, etc. Visualization of the scene supersedes everything.

 A Perspective

-I like natural settings.
-Like the couple I photographed at Mammoth Lake, California for a potential advertisement for a kayak company.
+I couldn’t have asked for a more serene scene.
+I immediately thought, wow what a great advertisement for a kayak company.
 No unwanted anything, simply two people spending time on the calm water paddling away their worries.